JeffofBread/dwm-libconfig/README.md

 Do you want to completely up-end one of the core features of [suckless](https://suckless.org/) software?
 Well this is the patch for you. dwm-libconfig is a patch for dwm that adds runtime configuration for dwm using [libconfig](https://hyperrealm.github.io/libconfig/).
 It completely removes the need for the traditional `config.h`, replacing it with a configuration file called 'dwm.conf'.
 This means that to adjust configuration values in dwm, you no longer need to recompile.
-Assuming you don't need to add new configuration options to the, parser you will never need to recompile dwm.
+Assuming you don't need to add new configuration options to the parser you will never need to recompile dwm.

 Some notes however, this is a backported featured from a very different project.
 Certain design choices or style are definitely a little